andriusbalcikonis/django-rest-sample-app/README.md

 - Database, file server and logging service all have UI admin consoles running locally
 - Automated service startup, checks, tests and migrations checkup are done automatically before any `make` command
 - Ability to run app in demo mode with minimal dependencies and no additional services with `docker-compose`
+- `pip-tools` are used to get the best of both worlds - pinned versions in requirements.txt and easy upgrade when needed
 - In-line debugging setup for application run and test run for VSC IDE
 - Automated `black` formatting setup on file save for VSC IDE